Exploration at the high-energy frontier: ATLAS Run~2 searches investigating the exotic jungle beyond the Standard Model: Introduction

 \section{Introduction}

+While describing a vast amount of data with excellent precision, the Standard Model (SM) of particle physics leaves many questions open, many of which are at the core of the actual particle physics search strategy, as also discussed in~Refs.~\cite{Bose:2022obr,EuropeanStrategyforParticlePhysicsPreparatoryGroup:2019qin}.
 The Large Hadron Collider (LHC)~\cite{Evans:2008zzb} at CERN stands at the forefront of particle physics investigation, providing a wealth of collision data and unprecedented centre-of-mass energy.
 During \RunTwo, from 2015 to 2018, 140~\ifb of $\sqrt{s}=13$~\TeV proton--proton collision data were collected by the ATLAS experiment.
-These data were thoroughly scrutinized by the ATLAS Collaboration to search for hints of physics beyond the Standard Model (SM).
+These data were thoroughly scrutinized by the ATLAS Collaboration to search for hints of physics beyond the SM (BSM), as summarized in this report.
+The diagram in Figure~\ref{fig:diagram} provides a graphical representation of how the different search topics briefly introduced below and covered in this report fit with some of the open questions of the SM and within its structure.